shmcminn/datavisualization-fall2021/README.md

 **Instructor**: Sean McMinn

-**Contact**: smcminn@northwestern.edu On weekdays, I will try to respond to all emails within 24 hours.
-If you do not hear from me within that time frame, feel free to send a follow-up email.
+**Contact**: Slack is best.
+On weekdays, I will try to respond to all messages within 24 hours.
+If you do not hear from me within that time frame, feel free to send a follow-up message.

 **Class time**: 6 p.m. - 9 p.m., Tuesdays